joetessy/synthviz/README.md

 ## Technologies

-SynthViz uses Google's Web Audio API controlling the synthesizer and HTML5 canvas for displaying the audio visualization and has the following features.
+SynthViz uses the Web Audio API to control the synthesizer and HTML5 canvas for displaying the audio visualization.
 It comes with preset sounds for users unfamiliar with electronic audio concepts.

 ### Computer Keyboard Mapping